-Tanya Roberts: Bond Girl, Sheena And Beastmaster, Then And Now
+Tanya Roberts: Remembering The Bond Girl, Sheena And Beastmaster Beauty

 Tanya Roberts holding a perch with a bird on it in a scene from the film 'Sheena: Queen of the Jungle', 1984.
 (Photo by Columbia Pictures/Getty Images)

-She’s fought beasts, worked as a jiggly super spy and lived through the 1970s… twice.
-Tanya Roberts has gone on a journey throughout her career with each stage more exciting than the last.
-If you were watching TV in the ‘70s or the ‘80s (which you definitely were) then you know this stunning actress from the hit TV show Charlie's Angels; in theaters, you might have caught her in The Beastmaster (1982), Sheena (1984), and the Bond movie A View to a Kill (1985).
+She fought beasts, worked as a jiggly super spy and lived through the 1970s… twice.
+Tanya Roberts had a career with each stage more exciting than the last.
+If you were watching TV in the ‘70s or the ‘80s (which you definitely were) then you knew this stunning actress from the hit TV show Charlie's Angels; in theaters, you might have caught her in The Beastmaster (1982), Sheena (1984), and the Bond movie A View to a Kill (1985).
+A new generation of viewers got to know her as Midge Pinciotti on That '70s Show.

-She didn’t just step off the bus in Hollywood and start nabbing roles, instead she busted her buns from a young age to get noticed by modeling agencies and casting directors, all the while hitchhiking across America and finding the love of her life.
+Tanya Roberts' beauty was always obvious and certainly played a big part in her success, but she didn’t just step off the bus in Hollywood and start nabbing roles.
+Instead she busted her buns from a young age to get noticed by modeling agencies and casting directors, all the while hitchhiking across America and finding the love of her life.
 This is Tanya Roberts, the beastly Bond girl.

 Born in the Bronx, New York City, in 1955, Victoria Leigh Blum was the daughter of a fountain pen salesman.
 After moving to Toronto with her mother at a young age Blum started building up her modeling portfolio in her early teens.
 She found success in regional print ads, but knowing that there was more to life than the Sears catalogue she dropped out of high school at the age of 15 and hitchhiked around the country.
 While on the road she married “some guy,” but his mother had their union annulled.
 Blum returned to New York City where she met Barry Robert, a psych student who was standing on line for the movies.
 From that moment on they were inseparable.